Spatial Transcriptomics Technologies

 Imaging-based technologies

-Figure 5: Showcase of MERFISH, an imaging-based technology, which can achieve single-cell resolution.
+Figure 7: Showcase of MERFISH, an imaging-based technology, which can achieve single-cell resolution of tissues.

 Image source: Vizgen: Leading the Global Expansion of Spatial Transcriptomics